Jozsyy/V-la-s-sz/README.md

 ![323376429_721780166038456_2418418655201197205_n](https://user-images.githubusercontent.com/79135839/210170718-2f072681-f0b4-4bcb-b147-2f074929fffa.png)

+Welcome!
+This is the Válas(s)z application.
+Would you like to play a quiz?
+You're in the right place!
+Let's play!

 ## Introduction
 An application that helps people assess their knowledge in various categories of questions, and if they have a good question idea, they can also add it to the application.
+A quiz contains ten questions, and each question has one correct answer.

 ## Installation
 Click [here](https://www.python.org/downloads/) to download Python 3.9 version!